PrabinaMeher/PlantDRP/README.md

 contains the index of features which will be used for the prediction

 # Usage
-- Create a working directory
+- Create a working directory.
-- Place all the downloaded files and bin folder in the working directory
+- Place all the downloaded files and bin folder in the working directory.
 - Before running the script the user needs to make few changes in the R code file.

   - User can use its own FASTA file by replacing the gene.fasta file inside the R code with the name of its file in the following line